Malik Ibrahim Bayu: Lineages

-Syed Ibrahim’s descent is further detailed in Sharfa Ki Nagari by Syed Qayamuddin Nizami (1995, ISBN 978-81-86012-07-8), which traces his ancestry through Abdul Qadir Gilani to Muhammad via Ali and Fatima, with specific connections to Hasan (paternally) and Husayn (maternally through Zayn al-Abidin).
-Community records, such as carelick.org and Reyazul Nayeem by Muhammad Nayeem, corroborate this lineage, noting that Syed Ibrahim, born in Ghazni, carried the Sayyid title due to his direct descent from the Prophet’s family.
-The absence of significant disputes in academic or regional sources, combined with the community’s historical prominence as zamindars and their production of figures like Mohammad Younus (Bihar’s first Chief Minister, 1937), reinforces their Sayyid status.
+Ibrahim's descent is further detailed in Sharfa Ki Nagari by Qayamuddin Nizami (1995), which traces his ancestry through Abdul Qadir Gilani to Muhammad via Ali and Fatima, with specific connections to Hasan (paternally) and Husayn (maternally through Zayn al-Abidin).
+Community records, such as Reyazul Nayeem by Muhammad Nayeem, corroborate this lineage, noting that Ibrahim, born in Ghazni, carried the Sayyid title due to his direct descent from Muhammad's family.
+The absence of significant disputes in academic or regional sources, combined with the community's historical prominence as zamindars and their production of figures like Mohammad Younus (Bihar's first Chief Minister, 1937), reinforces their Sayyid status.

 History

 Malik Baya belonged to Suhrawardiyya order.
 He came to India during the reign of the sultan Muhammad bin Tughlaq and became commander-in-chief in 1324.

 When Malik Baya told Muhammad bin Tughlaq of his first victory over Bihar, the sultan replied: malik biya benasheen (lit.
 O chief come and sit down).

-The sultan sent his general, Syed Ibrahim Malik, to punish Raja Bithal.
+The sultan sent his general, Ibrahim Malik, to punish Raja Bithal.
 After a fierce battle, the Raja was killed and his army was defeated.
 After this conquest of Bihar the sultan have Malik Baya the title of "Madarul Mulk" means Malik or Saif-o-Daulat (Administrator or King of Sword and Wealth).

 Malik Baya was also Governor of Bihar and general from 1351 to 1353, during the reign of Sultan Firoz Shah Tughlaq.